-We thank W. Penney, D. Wakeham, D. McKinnon, J. Brattey, J. Drew, V. Mercer, E. Perry, and our helicopter pilots, K. Steele and P. McLelland, without whose help the surveys would not have been completed.
-We also thank the crew of the CCGS Sir John Franklin for their invaluable assistance, the aircraft pilots and crew for their dedication, D. Wakeham for reading the photos, and M. Hammill, M. Kingsley, D. Bowen and W. Stobo for assistance in planning the study.
+We would like to thank W. Penney, D. Wakeham, D. McKinnon, J. Brattey, J. Drew, V. Mercer, E. Perry, and our helicopter pilots, K. Steele and P. McLelland, without whose help the surveys would not have been completed.
+We would also like to thank the crew of the the CCGS Sir John Franklin for their invaluable assistance, the aircraft pilots and crew for their dedication, D. Wakeham for reading the photos, and M. Hammill, M. Kingsley, D. Bowen and W. Stobo for assistance in planning the study.
 E. Perry, J. Lawson, and B. Sjare reviewed earlier versions of this manuscript.
 Support for this work was provided under the Government of Canada's Atlantic Fisheries Adjustment Program (Northern Cod Science Program).